wmeints/linguametrica/README.md

 under the root directory of your project.
 This directory should contain yaml files that specify the inputs and expected outputs.

-Assuming that you have a model pipeline that looks like this:
+Assuming that you have a langchain pipeline that looks like this:

 ```python
 from langchain_core.prompts import ChatPromptTemplate, MessagesPlaceholder